Frugality Gone Wrong: 10 Times You’re Not Really Saving Money

 It makes sense for a frugal person to take advantage of free trial offers.
 And for the first week or 30 days, everything is great.

 The problem arises when you forget to cancel your free trials before the free period is over and you end up being charged for stuff you never intended to pay for.

 The remedy: If you can cancel a free trial immediately and still take advantage of the service until the trial period ends, do that.
 If not, set calendar alerts to remind yourself to cancel before you get charged.
 Signing up for a free trial with a virtual credit card is another way to avoid getting looped into auto pay after the free trial ends.

 8. Losing Time and Money on DIY Projects

 Say you drop $20 on equipment and supplies at a craft store to make some home decor piece you could get at HomeGoods for $30.

 You think you’re saving money — except your completed project turns out nothing like what you intended.
 It goes straight into the trash.
 On top of that, you’ve wasted hours trying to do-it-yourself, and we all know time is money.
 Of course, the bigger the project, the more money you could lose doing it wrong.

 The remedy: Don’t overspend on supplies, and for ambitious home projects, know what to DIY vs. what requires a professional..

 9. Replacing Cable With a Bunch of Subscription Services

 You’re sick of paying over $100 for cable so you decide to finally cut the cord.
-But in its place, you sign up for Netflix, Hulu, Disney+, HBO Now, Showtime, Sling TV and more — until what you pay for television and movies exceeds your old cable bill.
+But in its place, you sign up for Netflix, Hulu, Disney+, HBO Max, Sling TV and more — until what you pay for streaming exceeds your old cable bill.